Trymaine Lee: Awards

-Pulitzer Prize
+Pulitzer Prizes

 "Nightmare in the 9th Ward all too real for one woman" was one of the ten stories cited when The Times-Picayune staff won the Pulitzer Prize for Breaking News Reporting in 2006.
 Lee shared the award with three other reporters, Doug MacCash, Manuel Torres, and Mark Schleifstein.
 The award marked the first time a Pulitzer was awarded for online journalism.

-Lee also contributed to coverage of the Eliot Spitzer prostitution scandal by The New York Times, which won the Breaking News Pulitzer three years later.
+Lee also contributed to coverage of the Eliot Spitzer prostitution scandal by The New York Times, which won the Pulitzer Prize for Breaking News in 2009.

 Other awards

 In 2006, Lee was named Emerging Journalist of the Year (one of three) by the National Association of Black Journalists.
 The New York chapter of the association gave him the Griot award in 2011.
 In April 2012, Lee won the April Sidney Award from the Sidney Hillman Foundation for his coverage of the Trayvon Martin case.
 His alma maters Rowan University and Camden County College have both recognized him as outstanding among their alumni.
 In 2021, Lee won "Podcast Host of the Year" at the Adweek Podcast Awards.